alking out of your comfort zone and into fear

 By the time I finished my hike I knew a lot more about myself, and about my characters.
 I knew what it felt like to go to the outer margins of my courage, and to spend time in a place where the imagination hijacks reason.
 I found resilience I didn’t know I had and learnt to trust in my own capabilities.
 I also learnt that fear is a story we tell ourselves, but that it’s a very useful one if you’re a fiction writer.

-First published in WQ Online by the Queensland Writers Centre, August 2016
+First published in WQ Online, August 2016